About / Bio

 Clark Adams

-As a wild and creatively free young man in San Diego, he was invited to jam with Earth, Wind, and Fire.
-Which he did - making a very good impression.
-Music writer Jim Walsh did an in-depth article on Clark & his remarkable life - in music and other avenues.
+As a wild & talented young man in San Diego, he was invited to jam with Earth, Wind, and Fire.
+Which he did – making a very good impression.
+Music writer Jim Walsh did an in-depth article on Clark & his remarkable life.